Qihang-Zhang/getup-core/README.md

 ## To make the project for your own:
+1. fork the project to your own github account
+2. **delete** the `docs/data` folder
+3. modify the `mkdocs.yml` file to change the `site_name` and `repo_url` to your own
+4. install the `mkdocs` and `mkdocs-material` package
 ```shell
 pip install mkdocs
 pip install mkdocs-material
 ```

-1. fork the project to your own github account
-2. **delete** the `docs/data` folder
-3. modify the `mkdocs.yml` file to change the `site_name` and `repo_url` to your own
-4. modify the parameter in deploy.sh `cutoff` to what you want, for `generate_md.py`it should be the upper bound of the time you get-up.
+5. modify the parameter in deploy.sh `cutoff` to what you want, for `generate_md.py`it should be the upper bound of the time you get-up.
 ```shell
 python generate_md.py --cutoff $a float number
 ```
-5. for `generate_csv.py` it should be the lower bound of the time you get-up.
+6. for `generate_csv.py` it should be the lower bound of the time you get-up.
 ```shell
 python generate_csv.py --cutoff $a float number
 ```
-6. run the following command to generate html and push to github
+7. run the following command to generate html and push to github

 ```shell
 bash deploy.sh
 ```
-7. set the github page to the `gh-pages` branch
+8. set the github page to the `gh-pages` branch
-8. set shortcut in your laptop to run the `deploy.sh` command to update the website: add this in your `.bashrc` or `.zshrc` file
+9. set shortcut in your laptop to run the `deploy.sh` command to update the website: add this in your `.bashrc` or `.zshrc` file
 ```shell
 alias getup="cd $project_position; bash deploy.sh"
 ```